Picking a useful naming scheme for companies with multiple Hypernodes

 AAAA records to point your custom additional DNS records, but use a

 CNAME record instead.
 This saves you from having to change all DNS records that point to a node when the IP address changes.
+Although Hypernodes have a dedicated IP, there are situations in which the IP of a Hypernode does change.

 Switching from live to dev or vice versa